Dmitry Zimin: Business activity

-Dynasty Foundation
+Foundations for philanthropic activities

 Following his retirement, Zimin devoted much of his time and wealth to philanthropic activities, mainly facilitated through his Dynasty Foundation in Russia.
+The Dynasty Foundation was managed by an independent board, in which the Zimin family was represented by Dr. Zimin and his son Boris Zimin.

-The Foundation's priorities were the development of fundamental scientific research and education in Russia, creating conditions so that scientists can research and teach at home in Russia, the popularization of science and civic education.
+The foundation's priorities were the development of fundamental scientific research and education in Russia, creating conditions so that scientists could research and teach at home in Russia, and the popularization of science and civic education.
 The foundation was the first private Russian nonprofit foundation supporting science and education in modern Russia.
 It ran projects for the support and popularization of science and the development of formal and civic education.
 These included programs that supported gifted schoolchildren, future scientists, young physicists, mathematicians, biologists, and teachers.

-Zimin was awarded the Carnegie Medal of Philanthropy in 2013, the first Russian philanthropist to win the award.

-In February 2015, he received the "For Fidelity to Science" award from the Russian Federation's Ministry of Education and Science.
-Minor planet 315493 Zimin was named after Dmitry Zimin.

-In 2015, when Dynasty was included by the Russian Ministry of Justice on the list of “foreign agents”, Zimin closed the foundation.
+In 2015, when the Dynasty Foundation was included by the Russian Ministry of Justice on the list of “foreign agents”, Zimin closed the foundation.
 A number of scientists and public figures condemned the position of the Ministry of Justice regarding the fund, considering the decision to be bureaucratic and unfair.

 Zimin continued his philanthropic activities through the Zimin Foundation.
 In Russia, it supports the Enlightener Prize, the Independent University of Moscow, and other projects.
 International projects were also supported by the Zimin Foundation in public health care, science, education, and culture, including Ariel University and the School of Molecular and Theoretical Biology, Tel-Aviv University in Israel, and others.